cash/elgg-phpmailer/readme.txt

 HOW TO USE THIS FROM ANOTHER PLUGIN
 =============================
-See the function phpmailer_send() in mail.php.
+See the function phpmailer_send() in start.php.

-PHPMailer can be found at http://phpmailer.codeworxtech.com/
+PHPMailer can be found at http://code.google.com/a/apache-extras.org/p/phpmailer/